-We come from a culture in which love is very highly valued—not only as a social virtue, but also as a religious virtue.
+We come from a culture in which love is very highly valued—not only as a social virtue, but also as a religious one.
 So it’s a little shocking when we come to another tradition where it’s not valued so highly.

 The Buddha talks about dispassion, disenchantment, equanimity—and to us it sounds cold.
 But everything in the Buddha’s teachings is put in the service of freedom.
-As the Buddha one said, all of his teachings have a single taste: the taste of release.
+As the Buddha once said, all of his teachings have a single taste: the taste of release.
 This means that all of his teachings on goodwill on the one hand, and equanimity, dispassion, disenchantment on the other, are all put in the service of freedom—realizing, on the one hand, that we have a certain freedom of choice in our actions right now, and that if we learn how to exercise that freedom skillfully, we can come to an ultimate freedom, total freedom, with no limits on the mind whatsoever.

-And when he calls for equanimity as a skill in the practice, is he saying that we should have no emotions at all?
+When he calls for equanimity as a skill in the practice, is he saying that we should have no emotions at all?
 Or is he talking about our relationship to happiness and sadness, as they come?
 The answer is the second alternative.
 There are things that we like, things that we don’t like.
 Even the Buddha: There were things he liked and things he didn’t like.
 But he learned how to keep his mind from being overwhelmed by them.
 When people would come to study with him, some of them would listen to him but they wouldn’t follow through with his teaching, and they didn’t get the results.
 Of course, he didn’t like that.
 But he said he established mindfulness so that his mind was not overtaken by his sense of dissatisfaction.
-And when the students did follow his teachings, and did gain awakening, it’s not that he didn’t like that.
+When the students did follow his teachings, and did gain awakening, it’s not that he didn’t like that.
 He did like it, but he didn’t allow the sense of satisfaction to overcome his mind.
 What this means is that the mind has to learn how to look at these things and not get sucked into them.

-So it’s not that the Buddha asks us not to be feeling, but he tells us to learn how to be free in the midst of these emotions.
+So it’s not that the Buddha asks us not to have feelings, but he tells us to learn how to be free in the midst of these emotions.
 Learn how to observe them, step back from them, and don’t get deluded by them.
 It’s easy to get swayed by something when we’re happy.
 We pick up all sorts of deluded ideas from it.
 What you want to be able to do is learn how to observe.

 This is where his analysis of equanimity is important.
 He says there’s equanimity that’s based on multiplicity and equanimity based on singleness.
 The equanimity based on multiplicity is simply learning how to keep yourself from getting pleased or displeased by things that you see or smell or taste or touch, listen to, whatever.
 But it requires an act of the will and it doesn’t have a foundation, which is why it’s hard to maintain.

 Equanimity based on singleness, however, comes from getting the mind into a good solid state of concentration.
-As we chanted just now, getting to the point where the breath gets more and more refined, the mind settles in, your sense of awareness fills the body, the sense of breath energy throughout the body feels connected and open, so there’s a less and less need for the in-and-out breath, till you finally get to the point where the in-and-out breath goes still.
+As we chanted just now, getting to the point where the breath gets more and more refined, the mind settles in, your sense of awareness fills the body, the sense of breath energy throughout the body feels connected and open, so there’s a less and less need for the in-and-out breath, until you finally get to the point where the in-and-out breath goes still.
 That’s purity of equanimity and mindfulness.
 That’s your foundation for equanimity based on singleness.

-And it gives you a point from which you can look on things.
+It gives you a foundation from which you can look on things.
 There’s another interesting word-play in Pali.
 There’s upekkha, which is equanimity, and there’s apekkha, which means “looking on.”
 The two are very similar.
-You look onto things from your state of equanimity: When they arise, you see them arise; when they pass, you see them pass away; and you realize you don’t have to get caught up in them.
-They can happen—it’s not like you’re trying to prevent them from happening—but you want to make sure that you don’t get caught up in the delusion that comes along with these things: the idea that when you’re happy, everything in the world is going to go fine.
+You look at things from your state of equanimity: When they arise, you see them arise; when they pass, you see them pass away; and you realize you don’t have to get caught up in them.
+They can happen—it’s not like you’re trying to prevent them from happening—but you want to make sure you don’t get caught up in the delusion that comes along with these things: the idea that when you’re happy, everything in the world is going to go fine.
 Actually, you know there are problems in the world.
 Or the delusion that when you’re sad, everything in the world is miserable.
 Well, you know that things can often work out.
 You can’t let your emotions cloud your vision and get you to make thoughtless generalities.
 You realize that each emotion is a state, and from within the state it’s going to have a particular point of view.
 But you can’t trust that point of view.